danyelf/mountaineers-extension/README.md

 ## Warnings and Limitations

 The extension uses local browser storage.
 Right now, it only keeps one person's records.
 If you log in as someone else on the same browser, the extension will get confused and may provide incoherent results.
+It may also fall out of sync if an activity has a change in membership.

+This code is fragile -- as an extension, it can only see the structure of the page.
+It matches for a number of formatting quirks that are subject to change at any time.

+In a better world, the Mountaineers would replace all of this with a single database call. ;)

 ## A Note on Privacy